-As demand for organic food continues to grow in Thailand, more consumers want to understand what “organic” really means—and how to identify products that meet recognised standards.
+As demand for organic food continues to grow in Thailand, more consumers want to understand what “organic” really means.
+They want to know how to identify products that meet recognised standards.
 Organic agriculture certification plays a key role in ensuring transparency, environmental protection, and consumer trust.

 This guide explains the main organic certification standards in Thailand, the certification bodies involved, and how shoppers can make informed choices.